Erikfk99/Security/openCTI/Portainer/readme.md

 # INSTALLATION of Portainer on Ubuntu server
 We will be installing Docker using the APT repository before installing portainer.

+This will install the latest version of docker

 ## Requirments:
 - Docker installed on VM (refrence link)
 - Follow download of Docker here: [Docker Docs](https://docs.docker.com/engine/install/ubuntu/)